abinit/abinit/doc/tutorial/eph4zpr.md

 ![](eph4zpr_assets/qpgaps_5o.png)

-The two figures show the convergence of the OTMS results.
-The figure on the left shows the convergence of the ZPR as a function of [[nband]].
+The figure on the left shows the convergence of the OTMS ZPR as a function of [[nband]].
-The figure on the right, shows the correction to the KS band gas as a function or T obtained for different number of bands.
+The figure on the right, gives the correction to the KS band gas as a function or T obtained for different number of bands.
 A similar behaviour is observed also for the linearized equation.

 The results are quite disappointing in the sense that the QP corrections are far from converge!
 A more careful (and expensive) convergence study would reveal that 300 bands are needed.
-This computation, although feasible, would be to costly for a tutorial and is left as extra exercise.
+This computation, although feasible, would be to costly for a tutorial and is therefore left as extra exercise.
 In the next section, we will see that the EPH code provides a much more efficient algorithm to accelerate the convergence.

 ??? note "Exercise"